ahzs645/obsidian-audio-notes/README.md

 Remove the entry inside BRAT's settings if you ever want to uninstall the beta.

-## Calendar Bases Integration
+## Calendar view and Bases

+You can see meetings in two places:

+- **Bases view**: inside any Base, add the “Audio Notes Calendar” view (it appears alongside the stock table/board views).
+This gives you a full-width calendar with the integrated day panel.
+- **Standalone command**: run **Audio Notes: Open Audio Notes calendar** from the command palette to pop the same UI into a side pane if you’re not inside Bases.

+Both versions show meetings color-coded by tag, support month/week/day views, and expose a right-hand panel listing every meeting for the selected day (with links to open the note in the current or a new pane).
+Configure tag colors in **Settings → Audio Notes → Calendar view** using entries like `job/williams:#4f46e5`.

-Each Whisper import now stamps the generated note with both ISO timestamps and separate date/time fields:
+Every Whisper import now stamps the note frontmatter with both ISO and split date/time fields:

 ```yaml
 start_date: 2025-10-25